Showing posts with label YouTube. Show all posts

 These Boots Are Made For Walking…and The Law of Attraction — Part One

-About a month ago, I was out walking when the thought came to me that I really needed a new pair of walking boots.
-The walking boots that I was wearing, more of a walking shoe really, had seen better days.
-The sole was beginning to show wear and tear, clearly damaged from years of pounding the pavements and walking country paths.
-I had put in the mileage on my footwear, and it was time for a new pair.
+About a month ago, I was out walking when a thought came to me that I really needed a new pair of walking boots.
+My old walking boots, more of a walking shoe really, had seen better days.
+The sole was beginning to show wear and tear, damaged from years of pounding the pavements and walking country paths.

-I knew that a new pair of walking boots would not be cheap.
-A good quality pair with a decent hard wearing sole is always likely to cost a little more.
-The ones with softer tread on the sole never last me that long.
-They may look good, but they don't last.
-As the saying goes, you get what you pay for, but I do like to get a bargain.
-That is not so easy in these Cost of Living crisis times.
-Mind you I've always lived a fairly frugal life and when it comes to footwear I've usually managed to find a bargain, either from a charity shop or a car boot sale (flea market in the USA).
-I couldn't rely on that happening this time, but I wondered if my current walking boots would hold out until a bargain came along.
+The cheaper boots often look good, but as the saying goes, you get what you pay for, and I do like a bargain.
+Not so easy in these days with the rising cost of living.
+Mind you, I’ve always lived a fairly frugal life, and when it comes to footwear, I’ve usually managed to find a bargain—eventually.
+Typically, from a charity shop or a car boot sale (flea market in the USA), but I couldn’t rely on that happening this time.

 And then something strange happened.
 Really strange.